 As for the salsa.
 You guys, avocados.
 Creamy and delicious as all perfectly ripe avocados always are.
 To top that, the combination of avocados, corn, lime juice, tomatoes and cilantro is just OUT OF THIS WORLD.

-I wrote the recipe with the salsa proportion that I believe is “typical” for four fillets, but if you love the ingredients in the salsa, make more salsa than what is called for.
+I wrote the recipe with the salsa proportion that I believe is “typical” for the amount of fillets used.
+However, if you love the ingredients in the salsa, make more salsa than what is called for.

 The seasoning for the fish is very similar to my Fish Tacos with Mango Peach Salsa, one of my first few posts on the blog.
 Very similar fish seasoning, a different salsa and equally delicious.

 Whether you are anticipating spring, in the midst of spring, or live in a part of the world where spring/summer happens all the time, give this gorgeous, light, healthy dish a try.
-I think you will enjoy it!